 Playground Safety Checklist

-It doesn't matter if it’s a playground for toddlers, preschool-aged children, or school-aged children - in the community or rigged in your own backyard, any place where you’re going to let your child play is a place that needs to be inspected regularly for safety.
+It doesn't matter if it’s a playground for toddlers, preschool-aged children, or school-aged children that's in the community or your own backyard, any place where you’re going to let your child play is a place that needs to be inspected regularly for safety.
 What goes into a properly functioning playground?
 How can you conduct your own playground inspection in order to feel confident that your child or children can be safe?
 To help answer these questions, here’s a playground inspection checklist.
 To determine the security of a given play area, these are the things to look out for and avoid:

 - Broken or Rusted Equipment: Loose bolts, busted swings, missing caps, and cracks in materials are all warning signs that playground safety has been compromised.
 Be especially sure to look for cracks in plastics.
 Likewise, metals that rust or corrode over time become less durable and more dangerous.
 Check the places where metals come into contact with the ground and see if damage has occurred.